-We provide corporate finance, corporate broking and securities services to small and mid-cap growth companies and increasingly larger companies, across a wide range of industry sectors, as well as investment funds.
+We provide corporate finance, corporate broking, research and execution services to small and mid-cap growth companies and, increasingly, larger companies, across a wide range of industry sectors, as well as investment funds.
 We focus on companies that seek admission of their shares to trading on AIM or the LSE's main market, or companies that are already quoted on those markets.
-For growing companies that require access to capital and international exposure, AIM's flexibility, with its Nomad arrangements, provides a firm foundation for financing and corporate development.
+For growing companies that require access to capital and international exposure, AIM's flexibility, with its Nominated Adviser ("Nomad") arrangements, provides a firm foundation for financing and corporate development.
 We offer our clients advice and access to equity finance at all stages of their development.